OSC/Open-OnDemand/README.md

   * scheduler
   * ganglia

-For Active Jobs and Job Constructor to work, a cluster configuration must specify a resource_mgr to use.
+For Active Jobs and My Jobs to work, a cluster configuration must specify a resource_mgr to use.

 ```yaml
 ---